iElv/iElv/README.md

 - 👋 Hey, I’m @iElv
-- 🧠 I’m interested in data science, i think?
+- 🧠 I’m interested in...
+I don't know.
-- 🐍 I’m currently learning Python.
+- 🐍 I’m currently learning several programming language basics.
 - **I’m not interested in any collab for now.**
 - 📫 How to reach me: ~~Elvin#8869 (Discord)~~